HERMON-1995/Book-store-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Book-store] <a name="about-project"></a>
+# 📖 [Book store project] <a name="about-project"></a>

-**[Book-store]** is a web application built using React, Redux, and React Router.
+**[Book store project]** is a web application built using React, Redux, and React Router.
 It allows users to browse, search for, and add books to a shopping cart.
 It uses client-side routing to provide seamless navigation between pages and components without requiring a full page reload.

 ## 🛠 Built With <a name="built-with"></a>